fnord12/script.tagoverview/README.md

 # script.tagoverview
 Reviving and updating the Tag Overview created by olivaar.
 A way to manage tags in Kodi.
 You can put this in your keymap to run the script by pressing the t key: &lt;t&gt;RunScript(script.tagoverview)&lt;/t&gt;

+Or this using JSON:

+jsonrpc?request={"jsonrpc":"2.0","method": "Addons.ExecuteAddon", "params": { "addonid": "script.tagoverview"}, "id": 1 }

 ## To make the tagoverview addon functional in Kodi v17 & v18 (Krypton & Leia):

 * Accounted for 3 digit database numbers (MyVideos116.db)